moj-analytical-services/coffee_roulette_pairs/README.md

 1. Run the code, which outputs pairs for each round such that everyone participates in each round.

-(factor within while loop on line 29 multiplying nrow(pairs) may be increased up to 1.0, generating more rounds but taking longer to run.)
+(Numerical factor within while loop on line 32 multiplying nrow(pairs) should be < 1.0.
+Increasing it from its current value may generate more rounds, at the cost of longer execution times.)